 - Ask for the companies Dun & Bradstreet D-U-N-S number.
 Any legitimate business will have a D‑U‑N‑S Number as they are referenced by lenders and potential business partners to help predict the reliability and/or financial stability of the company in question.

 - Hours of operation?
 Do not just take their word for it.
 Here is a simple way to test the support that you might experience post sale.
 Call the phone number listed on their website.
 Is there a main menu to route to sales vs. service or does it just ring to one person (if no main menu, then red flag)?
-Try to connect to their customer service.
+Try to call their customer service number.
 Does it ring to voice mail or does someone answer?

 - Support SLA’s?